TheOnceAndFutureSmalltalker/street_sign_recognition/writeup.md

 The signs were of varying sizes and the png images had 4 channels.
 I had to account for this in loading the data.
 After laoding and resizing, the 10 images are displayed along with the y vectors showing the true labels against which the predictions will be compared.

+The images are shown below in their original size (prior to processing) along with the actual and predicted feature value.

 #### JPG Images
 | Image | Actual | Pred |
 |-------|--------|------|